-The hurricane Florence came with torrential rainfall and inundated vast swathes of land, drones were seen as part of disaster relief efforts as well as post storm relief efforts.
+The Drones Around Hurricane came with torrential rainfall and inundated vast swathes of land, drones were seen as part of disaster relief efforts as well as post storm relief efforts.

 But Federal Aviation Administration issued warnings to pilots planning to fly in the areas severely hit by the natural calamity.